Stephen-Gordon/payments/README.md

 Blockchain technology was chosen to build the app on top, not just for its open source and community-driven nature but also for its developer-friendly features.
 This technology empowers developers by providing them with auditable and transparent tools, reliable and self-custodial systems, and globally accessible platforms, making them an integral part of the blockchain ecosystem.
 Recent advancements in Layer 2 blockchains have further boosted scalability and transaction throughput, enhancing their UX.

 ## Why Base
 Base was chosen as it falls into the greater vision outlined the Optimism Foundation, the Superchain.
+Base also provides fast transaction throughput, great documentation and developer experience, along with useful faucets for testnet tokens.
+Also Privy and ZeroDev, two other packages used for account creation, had great support for Base.

+## Why Account Abstraction
+Account Abstraction allows users to create smart contract accounts, that can still be used with the same functionality as an EOA wallet on an EVM blockchain.
+AA also allows for sponsoring user's gas fees, bundling transactions, and user's are not required to sign transactions first.
+All these attributes of AA provide a much better UX for users

 ## Built using
 - [React](https://react.dev/)